 - DO NOT build the Taj Mahal (instant golden age) or other World Wonders you believe might interfere.

-It’s possible that only 1 of these is the culprit, but unless you enjoy trial-and-error (or enjoy playing as Darius/Persia), don’t take anything that triggers a golden age.
+It’s possible that only 1 of these is the culprit, but unless you enjoy trial-and-error (or enjoy playing as Darius/Persia numerous times), don’t take anything that triggers a golden age.
 To be on the safe side, I also avoided wonders/policies that reduce the happiness needed to trigger a golden age as well.

 Basically, make sure golden ages happen on their own, as organically as possible.
 If you place an emphasis keeping your empire really happy and avoid the potential bug triggers, it’s pretty easy to obtain.